Fourier transform

-In mathematics, the Fourier transform (FT) is a transform that converts a function into a form that describes the frequencies present in the original function.
+In mathematics, the Fourier transform (FT) is an integral transform that takes a function as input, and outputs another function that describes the extent to which various frequencies are present in the original function.
 The output of the transform is a complex-valued function of frequency.
-The term Fourier transform refers to both this complex-valued function and the mathematical operation.
-When a distinction needs to be made the Fourier transform is sometimes called the frequency domain representation of the original function.
-The Fourier transform is analogous to decomposing the sound of a musical chord into terms of the intensity of its constituent pitches.
+The term Fourier transform refers to both the mathematical operation and to this complex-valued function.
+When a distinction needs to be made, the output of the operation is sometimes called the frequency domain representation of the original function.
+The Fourier transform is analogous to decomposing the sound of a musical chord into the intensities of its constituent pitches.